cropsini2137/HR-Data-Analytics/README.md

 - **VS Code & Git 👨🏻‍💻** - code development and version control integration.

 ### Requirements ⚙️
 You can find the requirements.txt file attached in the main repository folder.
-Here are the essential libraries needed to launch the notebook's content:
+There are the essential libraries needed to launch the notebook's content.

-ipywidgets==8.0.7​
-ipython==8.25.0​
-matplotlib==3.6.3
-numpy==1.24.0
-pandas==1.5.3
-seaborn==0.11.2
-scipy==1.9.3
-scikit-learn==1.1.3

 As a part of analysis, we want to check or implement such parts like: